 In your process of interacting with prospective employers, your conduct will be evaluated and can be a make-or-break factor in whether you move forward in the employer's candidate screening process.
-Good manners, appropriate attire, and your non-verbal body language will be judged.
+Good manners, appropriate attire, professional conduct, and your non-verbal body language will be judged.

 Be prepared, and practice the skills you need for success.
 Practice handshakes.
 Give your interview attire a trial run to be sure you can walk, climb stairs, sit, and move comfortably.
 Practice good table table manners routinely.
 The more you practice, so that a professional demeanor is natural to you, the more you can focus your energies on listening to your interviewers and responding appropriately — and the less you'll need to think about whether your demeanor is appropriate.